 There are loads of popular rides and attractions, including a hedge maze, log flume, swinging ship, and runaway train.
 Kids love the massive indoor Aztec Adventure Play Centre, while my favourite was always the Battle Boats – bumper boats armed with water squirters!
 Most of the park’s attractions are aimed at children under 12, so older kids may not enjoy it as much.
 But this is perfect for a family day out if you’re on holiday in Christchurch with small kids.

-Latest Update – October 2020: Adventure Wonderland has been awarded the “we’re good to go” mark confirming they have all the necessary safety procedures in place.
-They are open daily with a morning and afternoon session to enable cleaning to take place in between.
+Latest Update – November 2020: Adventure Wonderland has been awarded the “we’re good to go” mark confirming they have all the necessary safety procedures in place.
+They will be closed temporarily during the new UK lockdown.

 8. Step into Christchurch Priory